 We account for our interest rate swap agreements under the provisions of ASC 815, Derivatives and Hedging, and have determined that our swap agreements qualify as highly effective cash flow hedges.
-Accordingly, the fair value of the swap agreements, which is an asset recorded in other current assets of approximately \$185 thousand and \$73 thousand at June 30, 2017 and December 31, 2016, respectively.
-The offset, net of an income tax effect of approximately \$71 thousand and \$28 thousand, is included in accumulated other comprehensive income in the accompanying balance sheets as of June 30, 2017 and December 31, 2016, respectively.
+The fair value of the swap agreements was approximately \$218 thousand and \$73 thousand at September 30, 2017 and December 31, 2016, respectively.
+The offset, net of an income tax effect of approximately \$84 thousand and \$28 thousand, was included in accumulated other comprehensive income in the accompanying balance sheets as of September 30, 2017 and December 31, 2016, respectively.
 The amounts paid and received on the swap agreements are recorded in interest expense in the period during which the related floating-rate interest is incurred.
 We determine the fair value of the swap agreements based on a valuation model using primarily observable market data inputs.